Aggregate clustered OD flows into representative lines

 flows_agg_w <- aggregate_clustered_flows(flows_clustered, weight = "count")

-#> Simple feature collection with 1 feature and 7 fields
+#> Simple feature collection with 3 features and 7 fields

 #> Geometry type: LINESTRING